Set up the credit limit

 • Payment behaviour.

-• Customer visit: When the business or the credit risk stakes are high, it is needed to visit the customer to:
+• Customer visit: When the business or credit risk stakes are high, it is necessary to visit the customer to:

-• Get fresh information about customer’s financial situation,
+• Get fresh information about the customer’s financial situation,

 • Create a personalized contact with the customer,

-• Negotiate financial conditions of the business (payment terms, payment guarantees, schedule of payment...etc.)
+• Negotiate the financial conditions of the business (payment terms, payment guarantees, schedule of payment...etc.)

-The required credit limit is the business need of credit limit.
-It is the product of the estimated sales to come, the schedule of invoicing and the payment term granted to the customer.
+The required credit limit is the business's credit limit.
+It is the product of the estimated sales to come, the schedule of invoicing, and the payment term granted to the customer.

-Required credit limit can be challenged by negotiation with the customer
+The required credit limit can be challenged by negotiation with the customer.

-Once required credit limit is calculated, it must be compared to the information collected about legal & financial situation of the buyer, and its payment behaviour.
+Once the required credit limit is calculated, it must be compared to the information collected about the legal and financial situation of the buyer, and its payment behavior.

-The Credit Limit has to be consistent with financial capacities of the customer and its payment behaviour.
+The Credit Limit has to be consistent with the financial capacities of the customer and its payment behavior.

 There are several ways to set a credit limit.
 Each has advantages and disadvantages.

-We have created an innovative method which first includes in the calculation the required credit limit related to your volume of orders and payment terms negotiated.
-Then the tool (Excel file to download or online tool) compares the amount obtained with the result of the credit ranking (obtained with the credit notation tool) and financial capabilities of your customer.
+We have created an innovative method that first includes in the calculation the required credit limit related to the volume of orders and payment terms negotiated.
+Then the tool (Excel file to download or an online tool) compares the amount obtained with the result of the credit ranking (obtained with the credit notation tool) and the financial capabilities of your customer.

-Equity in order to compare the credit limit with stable financial resources of your client.
+Equity in order to compare the credit limit with the stable financial resources of your client.

 Tangible Net Worth to ensure that the credit limit is proportionately consistent with the intrinsic financial value of your buyer.

-Accounts Payable to ensure that you do not switch from the position of single creditor to the principal funder of your client, especially if the credit exceeds what has been invested by shareholders and bankers.
+Accounts Payable to prevent you from becoming your client's primary funder, especially if the credit amount is greater than what shareholders and bankers have invested.
 By becoming a primary supplier, you can make your customers dependent on the credit granted.

 Turnover.
-The credit limit should be very significantly lower than the turnover of your client.
-Be careful to the proportion of credit limit amount / company size of your client.
+The credit limit should be significantly lower than the turnover of your client.
+Be careful with the proportion of credit limit amount / company size of your client.

 Operating income.
 Compare the credit limit to the operating income of your client.
 It may not exceed 50% of the operating income.